keu/docs/astro/cross-account-role-setup.md

 - VPC Name/ID and region for peering with Astronomer.
 This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).
 - The IPs of your DNS servers.

-## Step 5: Astronomer support creates the cluster
+## Step 5: Astronomer creates the cluster

-After you've created the cross-account IAM role for Astro, contact [Astronomer support](https://cloud.astronomer.io/support).
-Astronomer support creates the cluster in your AWS account.
+After you've created the cross-account IAM role for Astro, contact your Astronomer representative.
+Astronomer creates the cluster in your AWS account.

 This process can take some time.
-Wait for confirmation from Astronomer support that the cluster has been created before creating a Deployment.
+Wait for confirmation from Astronomer  that the cluster has been created before creating a Deployment.

 If you submitted a VPC peering request, you'll need to accept the request from Astronomer after Astro is installed.
 To accept the request, see [Create a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).